readyready15728/misc/xfce4-on-lubuntu.md

 hide itself "Intelligently".

 Next, I wanted to ensure that Midnight Commander can use Alt-Tab.
-In the settings manager, I headed over to Window Manager → Keyboard and made the obvious changes.
+In the settings manager, I headed over to Window Manager → Keyboard and assigned window cycling to Ctrl-Tab instead.

 There was also a second modification to keyboard behavior, namely the Compose key.
 Initially, I was under the impression that this is something that requires